ely1sia/Autol_RoboSense_track1/README.md

 Phase 1 uses the open source model DriveLMMo1.
 The download link is https://huggingface.co/ayeshaishaq/DriveLMMo1.

 It should be noted that when loading the model for the first time, a problem of "mixed use of tabs and spaces for indentation" may be reported in a Python file, need to locate and fix it yourself.

+anaconda导出的环境配置文件为environment.yml，其中torch==2.7.1, transformers==4.51.3

+After placing the downloaded model in the appropriate location, modify the specified path in the phase1_inference.py file to start inference.